Getting attention to your music can be fun once you have a solid Music Marketing Plan

 Many musicians don’t utilise the power of Pinterest.
 It’s one of the top 10 social sites in the world and that says a lot.
 People enjoy visuals and are usually more likely to engage with them.

 This is just the tip of the iceberg of what you can do and what a full music marketing plan should contain.
-There are no rules and you will often find that it’s when you do things that’s outside of the norm that you get the best results.
+There are no rules and you will often find that it’s when you do things that are outside of the norm that you get the best results.